AGiorgetti/ngrx101/DOCS.md

     StoreModule.forRoot(reducers, { initialState: initialAppState })

-**6) Selectors**: access slices of state exposed as observables, so we get proper notifications when the state changes.
+**6) Selectors**: expose a slice of the state as observables, thus we get proper notifications when the state changes.

-Inject the `Store` object and use the `select` operator to get a slice of the state.
+Inject the `Store` object and use the `select` operator to retrieve the Observable of the slice of state.

 Pass it a string: